Explore Jobs

 Key Takeaways:

-• The Bureau of Labor Statistics defines the long-term unemployed as anyone unemployed for over 27 weeks and is actively seeking work.
+• The Bureau of Labor Statistics defines long-term unemployment as individuals who have been jobless for over 27 weeks and are actively seeking work.

-• There are resources for the long-term unemployed, including temp agencies and job centers.
+• Resources are available for the long-term unemployed, including temp agencies and job centers, which can aid in job placement and training.

 The Effects Of Long-Term Unemployment And How To Seek Help